 The Board recognizes that sound corporate governance is rooted in a robust Enterprise Risk Management ("ERM") program, and plays an active role in evaluating risks and opportunities related to the business plan.
 The Board reviews an in-depth ERM report annually to maintain a robust view of risks and appropriate mitigation strategies and receives regular updates thereafter.
 As part of the ERM program, the Board reviews the key terms and principal risks in advance of the Company submitting binding proposals on projects of significant value, giving the Board an active voice in risk assessment and risk mitigation strategies on projects that carry greater financial and operational risk.
-The Board is also responsible for approving the Company's risk appetite.
+The Board is also responsible for approving the Company's ERM Policy, ERM Committee Workplan, and risk appetite.
+Management provides an ERM program report to the Board annually.
 Accountability for oversight of certain risks is delegated to committees of the Board.

 In 2022, an ERM survey was completed by senior leaders from across the organization to identify and prioritize critical strategic risks based on the likelihood and potential impact and to evaluate risk against the overall strategy and direction of the Company.
-The data was used to develop the corporate risk register and align risks to the Company's strategic objectives.
-In 2023, the top ten risks were re-assessed and re-ordered based on impact and compiled into a risk report.
-Additionally, quarterly meetings are held by a Management Committee to discuss the top ten risks and any new or emerging risks that arose during the quarter.
-Management provides an ERM program report to the Audit Committee at least annually.
+The data was used to update the corporate risk register and align risks to the Company's strategic objectives.
+These risks are monitored and updated by the Company's ERM Committee, made up of senior executives and which meets on a quarterly basis, and risks are managed by the Company on an ongoing basis.
+Additionally, the ERM Committee meets to discuss the Company's risk appetite, the top ten risks, and any new or emerging risks that arose during the quarter, and to assess the adequacy of controls for the Company's most significant risks.

-In addition to the review by operational leaders, the Audit Committee receives an annual report regarding the internal control environment, which includes the practices in place within the organization to prevent cyber-security incidents.
+In addition to the review by operational leaders, the Audit Committee receives an annual report regarding the management of financial risks and the Company's internal control environment, which includes the practices in place within the organization to prevent cyber-security incidents.
 The Company continues to implement systems, policies, procedures, practices, hardware and backups designed to prevent and limit the effect of cyber-security attacks.

-The Audit Committee also receives an annual report regarding the management of financial risks, which includes an assessment of the adequacy of the implementation of appropriate systems to mitigate and manage major financial risks including cyber-security.
-Between 2020 and 2023 Bird implemented several new mitigation procedures to monitor and minimize the risk of cyber attacks and other cyber-security risks, including application of multi-factor authentication access controls across all Company systems, third party monitoring of the Company's information infrastructure and recurring employee training.
+Between 2020 and 2024 Bird implemented several new mitigation procedures to monitor and minimize the risk of cyber attacks and other cyber-security risks, including application of multi-factor authentication access controls across all Company cloud-based systems, third-party monitoring of the Company's information infrastructure and recurring employee training.
+Additionally, Bird has introduced continuous cyber awareness training and phishing campaigns to enhance employee vigilance.
+The Company also remains proactive in monitoring developments in Al and Generative Al (GenAl) that could pose risks to Bird's data and intellectual property.
+Furthermore, Bird has strengthened its security posture by implementing a comprehensive evaluation process for new software and applications, ensuring they meet stringent security standards, including data residency requirements.
 These additional procedures have been integrated into Bird's Cyber Security Framework (CSF), which is based on the National Institute of Standards and Technology (NIST) framework.
+The Company continues to expand and enhance the capabilities of its Cyber Security Program through investing in state of the art cyber tools and processes.
+The Company has not experienced any information security incidents or third-party information security incidents in the last five years.